 Each state has their own rules and requirements to becoming a broker, but the process remains the same no matter where you live.
 You need the right experience, education, and pass your state’s broker exam.

-How to Get Your Real Estate Broker License and Become a Real Estate Broker in California
+How to Get Your Real Estate Broker License in California

 - Have 2-years experience as a real estate agent (4-years experience as a part time real estate agent)